- Magento Development

 Your audit should cover the major three sectors:

-Growth of your business is directly connected to your site performance.
-You should measure the speed for your hosting services, page download and response time.
-Make sure your site does not throw any 404 error.
-Your site design and theme helps in attracting new visitors to see to it that both are responsive.
+The growth of your business is directly connected to your site performance.
+You should measure the speed of your hosting services, page download, and response time.
+Make sure your site does not throw any 404 errors.
+Your site design and theme helps in attracting new visitors to see that both are responsive.
 A Performance audit may suggest you enhance your design or a complete overhaul.
 You might also have to do design optimization and upgrading to the latest versions

 Health combines both, security and performance.
 Its main focus is on adherence to the best practices.
 Health audit checks any core edits or overrides to the Magento core code.
 A proper health check will keep the system clean, tell you about changes in the settings and also the extension disability or not